Rudy Giuliani must pay $148 million to 2 Georgia election workers he defamed, jury decides

 The case was brought by Ruby Freeman and Wandrea ArShaye "Shaye" Moss, her daughter, who sued Giuliani for falsely claiming they engaged in a fake ballot processing scheme while they served as election workers for Fulton County in the last presidential election.

 A federal judge in Washington determined earlier this year that Giuliani was liable for defaming Freeman and Moss, and the jury was tasked with determining how much in compensatory and punitive damages to award the mother-and-daughter pair.
-Freeman sought compensatory damages of $23.9 million, while Moss was asking for $24.7 million for defamation and an unspecified amount for other damages.
+Freeman sought compensatory damages of $23.9 million for defamation, while Moss was asking for $24.7 million.

 The jury awarded the following: